soldair/node-rotator/README.md

   - config
     - interval
       - the rotate interval for all files on this tot defaults to 1 day
+    - size
+      - the max size of the file before  it is rotated. defauls to 5gb
     - gzip = true
       - rotated files are by default gzipped
     - pollInterval
-      - how often to check if any logs need to be rotated
+      - how often to check if any logs need to be rotated. defaults to 1 minute.
+    - statInterval
+      - how often to poll size. i did not want to install watchers because we should not really need to check this so often.

   - returns an EventEmitter

 tot EventEmitter